Supercharged Toyota 86

 This is arguably one of the best twin-screw supercharger kits if you prefer an instant low-end power boost and a flatter torque curve.

 The supercharger can inject 6 psi to 12 psi of air pressure into your engine and increase the horsepower by at least 41 percent.
-More succinctly, you can expect between 240 whp to 270 whp depending on the mods made to your car’s exhaust system.

-We also like that the kit is engineered to OEM specifications and the installation can be done without any major changes to your engine.
-In fact, you don’t require external oil lines since the kit features a self-contained oiling system.
+We also like that the kit is engineered to factory specifications and the installation can be done without any major changes to your engine.

 Kraftwerks